algogz/questions/q/dop/aws-devop-pro-part3.md

 ### QUESTION 235
 You are running Amazon CloudTrail on an Amazon S3 bucket and look at your most recent log.
 You notice that the entries include the ListThings and CreateThings actions and wonder if your devices have been hacked.
 Based on these entries, what service would you be concerned may have been hacked?

-- A. AmazonInspector
+- A. Amazon Inspector
-- B. AWSIoT
+- B. AWS IoT
-- C. AWSCodePipeline
+- C. AWS Code Pipeline
-- D. AmazonGlacier
+- D. Amazon Glacier

 <details><summary>Answer:</summary><p> B